alexander0042/alexander0042.github.io/index.md

 To try to address this, I've put together a service that reads weather forecasts and serves it following the [Dark Sky API](https://web.archive.org/web/20200723173936/https://darksky.net/dev/docs) style.
 Key details about setup/ usage of the API are on the main website <https://pirateweather.net/>, but I also wanted to give an overview of how I assembled all the pieces.
 I used many online guides during this process, so wanted to try to help someone else here!

-Before I go any farther, I wanted to add a link to support this project.
+Before going any farther, I wanted to add a link to support this project.
 Running this on AWS means that it scales beautifully and is incredibly reliable, but also costs real money.
-I'd love to keep this project going long-term, but I'm still paying back my student loans, which limits how much I can spend on this!
-Anything helps, and a $2 monthly donation lets me raise your API limit from 1,000 calls/ month to 50,000 calls per month.
+I'd love to keep this project going long-term, but I'm still paying back my student loans and my AWS credits expire in June, which limits how much I can spend on this!
+Anything helps, and a $2 monthly donation lets me raise your API limit from 5,000 calls/ month to 50,000 calls per month.

 <a href="https://www.buymeacoffee.com/pirateweather" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+## Recent Updates- Spring 2021
+1. Implemenmted historic data retreival (Dark Sky's Time Machine function).
+2. Added a front-end viewer <https://weather.pirateweather.net/>.
+3. Improved the precipitation probabilites (ensemble members with accumilations greater than 1 mm, instead of 0).
+4. Fixed things that broke due to the new version of the GFS/ GEFS models.
+5. Several other small bug fixes, including improving the icon selection logic and UV index.

 ## Background
 This project started from two points: as part of my [PhD](https://coastlines.engineering.queensu.ca/dunexrt), I had to become very familiar with working with NOAA forecast results (<https://orcid.org/0000-0003-4725-3251>).
 Separately, an old tablet set up as a "Magic Mirror,” and was using a [weather module](https://github.com/jclarke0000/MMM-DarkSkyForecast) that relied on the Dark Sky API.
 So when I heard that it was [shutting down](https://blog.darksky.net/dark-sky-has-a-new-home/), I thought, "I wonder if I could do this.”
-Plus, I love learning new things (<http://alexanderrey.ca/>), and I had been looking for a project to learn Python on so this seemed like the perfect opportunity!
+Plus, I love learning new things (<http://alexanderrey.ca/>), and I had been looking for a project to learn Python on, so this seemed like the perfect opportunity!

 Spoiler alert, but it was much, much more difficult than I thought, but learned a lot throughout the process, and I think the end result turned out really well!